The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Setting and main results

 \subsection{Two examples}

 We now present two simple examples of processes having the strong predictable representation property in the initially enlarged filtration $\GG$.
 For simplicity, we consider a fixed time horizon $T<\infty$.
 In both examples, Assumption \ref{ass:Jacod} is satisfied but the equivalence $\nu_t\sim\lambda$ does not hold.
 Hence, the following martingale representation results are not covered by the existing literature.
 We first present an example where the conditional densities can reach zero due to a jump and then an example where the conditional densities can only reach zero continuously (i.e., $\prob(\eta^x<\infty)=0$ for $\lambda$-a.e. $x\in E$).
-In a financial context, with $S$ representing the prices of $d$ risky assets (see Section \ref{sec:hedging}), both examples admit interesting interpretations in relation to the modeling of insider information (see e.g. \cite{AFK,CT15}).
+In a financial context, with $S$ representing the price of a risky asset (see Section \ref{sec:hedging}), these two examples admit interesting interpretations in relation to the modeling of insider information and have been considered in \cite{AFK} and \cite{CT15}, respectively.